CESNET/exafs/docs/INSTALL.md

 ### Flask app

 #### Install python runtime and other deps
 As root.
 Install dependencies.
-If you are using Debian or Ubunutu, you must of course use apt and sudo instead yum.
+If you are using Debian or Ubuntu, you must of course use apt and sudo instead yum.
 ```
 yum install -y python-devel gcc
 yum install mod_proxy_uwsgi